 When the giants discovered what he was up to, Odin turned himself into an eagle in order to escape, and the giants gave chase.
 According to the story, Odin either spilled some of the mead, or let some of it escape his body in the form of bodily waste.
 This was how the mead made its way into the world of men, and how the bards gained their skills.

 The Vikings believed that Odin, assisted by the Valkyries, selected warriors who had died bravely in battle to pass their afterlife in Valhalla, a hall of Odin in Asgard.
 There they would feast and fight until the arrival of the end of days, when they would fight for Odin during the battle of Ragnarok.

-Despite his association with death, Odin was not all powerful in this area.
-When Loki’s scheme saw Odon’s son Baldr killed, he was not taken to Valhalla, but to Helheim.
+Despite his association with death, Odin was not all-powerful in this area.
+When Loki’s scheme saw Odin’s son Baldr killed, he was not taken to Valhalla, but to Helheim.
 While Odin treated with Hel, the guardian of Helheim, to try and secure Baldr’s return, this was to no avail.
 Thus, it is clear that Odin’s power over death was limited.

 This suggests that the Vikings considered death to be a fundamental part of existence, and a fate that even the gods could not hide from.

 Again, showing his insatiable thirst for knowledge, Odin hung himself from Yggdrasil, the tree of life, for nine days and nine nights while pieced by his own spear in order to gain knowledge of the runes.

 The runes were revealed to him as part of his ordeal, suggesting an association between the tree and the runes.
 This may link up with the Norse belief that the Norns, the Norse Fates, lived at the base of Yggdrasil and carved the fate of men into its bark using the runes.